cdcasey/12gov3/posts/2018-11-06-3-haber-bosch/index.md

   - "ag-science"
   - "ag-history"
 coverImage: "./Ep_003_haberbosch.jpg"
+slug: 3-haber-bosch
+excerpt: "This week, Hallie and Chris talk about the most important agricultural process you've never heard of: the Haber-Bosch process.
+We learn about the process that feeds the world and the two men who made it happen, as well as a lady named Hedwig Hamburger."
 ---

 \*Content warning: this episode mentions suicide in relation to a historical figure\*

 This week, Hallie and Chris talk about the most important agricultural process you've never heard of: the Haber-Bosch process.
 We learn about the process that feeds the world and the two men who made it happen, as well as a lady named Hedwig Hamburger.